d4n3sh/thedaneshproject/content/posts/2008-05-26-dont-leave-a-x-box-in-the-dc.md

 One day a new guy comes in an sees a X-Box sitting on the shelve all alone and decides to take it home for his kid.
 What happened next was, students started calling up reporting their server was down.
 Oooops!!

-The X-box server is tracked down and labeled &#8220;This is a server&#8221; and the day is saved.
+The X-box server is tracked down and labeled "This is a server" and the day is saved.

 Getting Linux onto your X-Box